marcos-mansur/marcos-mansur/README.md

 # Summary
 Some of my study projects:

+- [Energy consumption forecast with RNN](https://github.com/marcos-mansur/load-forecast) - My monography developed to acquire the Bachelor title in Production Engineering from UFF.
+A recurrent neural network model (based on tensorflow) to forecast the energy consumption of the southeast region of Brazil for the 5 next weeks (outputs a sequence).
+The model was trained on public data from ONS (Operador Nacional do Sistema Elétrico) and proposes a solution to the energy forecasts that ONS demmands weekly from companies operating in energy distribuition.
+The study develop and compare models trained to forecast 5 next values from a time series in one shot vs forecasting the next value and auto regressively feeding each prediction as a data point for the next prediction.

 - [Titanic survival prediction model](https://github.com/marcos-mansur/Kaggle_Titanic) - Machine Learning model to predict survivability of Titanic passangers.
 CI basic structure on yaml file to print performance metrics as comments in pull requests.

 - [Time series Regression Model for VLabs Challange](https://github.com/marcos-mansur/vlabs-challenge) - ElasticNet Regressor to predict how much each client is going to spend in the next 90 days based on data from 14 months of purchases.
 5 diferent models to predict customer lifetime value by channel of sale.
 Scored second place in the leaderboard out of 17 teams.
 (Notebooks in portuguese-BR)